NoroffFEU/development-platforms/src/content/docs/squarespace/squarespace-case-study.md

 - **Performance Limitations:** May struggle with larger sites or high-traffic needs.
 - **Limited Integrations:** Fewer third-party apps compared to competitors.
 - **Advanced Learning Curve:** Some advanced tools require more experience.

+## Getting started

+**To get started with Squarespace you just need to follow these easy steps:**

+1. Go to [squarespace.com](https://www.squarespace.com) and click "Get Started."
+2. Choose a template suited to your site type, like a portfolio, blog, or online store.
+3. Use the drag-and-drop editor to customize text, images, colors, and layout.
+4. Explore features such as e-commerce, SEO, and blogging tools with a 14-day free trial.
+5. When ready, select a subscription plan and publish your site.

 ## Comparison with Coding from Scratch or Frameworks